mpiersonsmela/SeqVerify/README.md

 ## Common Errors

 Certain versions of bcftools may not be compatible with all Linux distributions.
-The error “bcftools: error while loading shared libraries: libgsl.so.25: cannot open shared object file: No such file or directory”, please try using an older version of bcftools and try running the same command again.
+If the pipeline raises “bcftools: error while loading shared libraries: libgsl.so.25: cannot open shared object file: No such file or directory”, please try using an older version of bcftools and try running the same command again.